homearanya/active-escapes/src/pages/tours/wild-coast-trail-running.md

     - question: What type of footwear is appropriate?
       answer:
         - A trail running shoe with some good grip and should have an inner mesh layer to stop sand from coming in at the top.
-Ankle gaiters are also good at preventing this.
+Lycra trail-running gaiters are also good at preventing this.
     - question: What backpack should I run with?
       answer:
         - Firstly we recommend using a properly fitted trail running pack / vest which wont move around and chaffe and also give you easy access to your hydration (bottles or bladder).
 Ultimate Direction, Osprey, Salomon all provide good options.
 You will need a min 10L storage capacity and up to 20L would be ideal.
 You will need to be able to carry approx 1l of water with you and your trail snacks, over and above your spare clothes.